 Pros of variable universal life insurance

 - You have a lot of money and want to save more.
-You cannot contribute to certain retirement accounts when you have a certain amount of money.
-Sometimes, people have maxed out their 401(k) contributions for the year too, so they can also use a variable universal life insurance policy which gives them an additional tax-deferred savings.
+Unfortunately, you cannot contribute to certain retirement accounts when you have a certain amount of money.
+Sometimes, people have maxed out their 401(k) contributions for the year, so they can also use a variable universal life insurance policy that gives them additional tax-deferred savings.

 - A variable universal life insurance policy is cheaper than other permanent policies.
-You could pay less for the variable universal life insurance, which has cash value that may outperform other policies like whole life insurance, if you are set on buying permanent life insurance.
+Therefore, you could pay less for the variable universal life insurance, which has a cash value that may outperform other policies like whole life insurance if you are set on buying permanent life insurance.

 Cons of variable universal life insurance

 Most people probably shouldn’t buy a variable universal life insurance policy.
-People would be better off buying a traditional term life policy and investing separately.
+Instead, people would be better off buying a traditional term life policy and investing separately.
 Here is why:

 - Variable Universal Life Insurance is more expensive than Term Life Insurance.
 Although it can sometimes be cheaper, it will always be more expensive than Term Life Insurance.

 - There are many fees for this.
-You may have to pay a mortality and expense fee, fees to the mutual funds that you invest in, and insurance-related fees.
-If you want to withdraw money or take out a loan with your cash value, there will be more fees.
+For example, you may have to pay a mortality and expense fee, fees to the mutual funds you invest in, and insurance-related fees.
+In addition, if you want to withdraw money or take out a loan with your cash value, there will be more fees.

-- Your payments on a policy are not a clear investment.
+- Your payments on a policy are not a straightforward investment.

 Alternatives to variable universal life insurance

-VUL insurance may not be right for you if you want to make sure that your family will have money when you die.
-If this is the case, life insurance with a cash value might work better than VUL because it grows at a smaller but more stable fixed rate.
+VUL insurance may not be suitable for you if you want to ensure that your family has money when you die.
+If this is the case, life insurance with a cash value might work better than VUL because it grows at a lower but more stable fixed rate.